Cell Phone Radiation Charts – (SAR) Levels Of Popular Phones

 You can find this database at https://www.fcc.gov/oet/ea/fccid.
 Just type in the FCC ID number of your cell phone into the database.
 For the vast majority of phones, you should be able to find the FCC ID written somewhere on the device itself.
 On iPhones, it is written in the small text on the back of the phone.

-If you want to measure the EMF radiation from your own phone, and know if EMF protection products are working, you should get a quality EMF meter.
+If you want to measure the EMF radiation from your own phone and know if EMF protection products are working, you should get a quality EMF meter.
 I highly recommend the new Trifield TF2 (read my review) as it’s simple to use, lasts forever, is extremely accurate, and measures all three types of EMF radiation.
 If you’re looking for a low-cost EMF meter I really like the Erickhill EMF Meter.

 If you're looking to reduce the amount of EMF radiation in your life, read on for some basics on EMF protection.